werkkrew/ciq-hiit-tracker/README.md

 * Activity Type - Select the type of activity the workout will be recorded as.
 The Activity Sub-Type setting only applies to the "Training" Activity.
 * Heart Rate Zones - Choose between the official Orange Theory Zone model or your User Profile Defined Models
 * Allow Vibration - Enable or Disable Vibration.
 Enabling presents cues at start/stop of workout and when falling into the blue zone or going up into the orange/red zone
+* Heart Rate Stability - Enable or Disable, default is on.

 **Buttons and Interactions**
 * On touchscreen devices tapping the screen will toggle the device back light (if equipped).